Thanos420NoScope/things/cacheserver/README.md

 - These scripts must be run as root.
 - They disable SSH password authentication, so make sure you have SSH key access set up before running them.
 - The scripts add GitHub keys from the specified GitHub user.
-Make sure to provide a valid GitHub username.
+Make sure to provide a GitHub username with valid authentication keys.
 - If this server dies, clients lose connectivity.
 Consider running this in HA if you have multiple servers.

 ## Post installation